hadcomfort/hadcomfort.github.io/advisor/ownservice_vow_checkretired.md

 ---
 layout: default
-title: Own Service (VOW Act): Check Retiree Status
+title: "Own Service (VOW Act): Check Retiree Status"
 ---

 Regarding your upcoming discharge/release: Are you a military retiree (or will you be upon discharge/release) at the rank of Major, Lieutenant Commander, or higher?
 (This generally does not apply to Reservists who will not begin drawing military retired pay until age 60.
 See OPM Vet Guide, 'Types of Preference' and Appendix C for rank equivalents.)